unipi-smartapp-2021/KB-backbone/README.md

 A more detailed API reference is available in [USAGE.md](./USAGE.md).

 ## Version Checking
 The library provides the  ```version_checker``` executable.
-This executable needs tow parameter on the parameter servers to function:
+This executable needs two parameter on the parameter server to function:
 1. *version* is an integer indicating the current version constraint that each custom message defined must satisfy
 2. *VERSION_FIELD* is a string parameter that indicates the **name** of the field that each custom message must use to store the version value.